-Buses in the Wales are usually cheaper than trains, but the journey time can be a little longer.
+Buses in the UK are usually cheaper than trains, but the journey time can be a little longer.
 As well as being an affordable option for travellers, most bus companies in the UK come equipped with all the modern onboard facilities that make bus journeys comfortable and hassle-free.

 Now you've seen the possibilities, it's time to get to grips with train tickets in Wales.
 When booking your train tickets, you'll see a range of pricing options and ticket types available to you.
 Our table below explains what each ticket type means and when you can use them.

 If you know your exact travel dates, book Advance tickets ahead of schedule to reserve your seat.

 Offers complete flexibility.
 Catch any applicable train at a time that suits you, although seats cannot be reserved and are not guaranteed.

 Travel at less busy times and benefit from reduced fares.